ibancg/zxcircle/readme.md

 ## The Code

-The [code](zxcircle.asm) contains two main functions: one for drawing pixels, labeled as `plot` and another one for drawing circles, labeled `circle`.
-Also, the file includes an execution example placed at the address `53000`, that draws a set of concentric circles growing in size.
+The [code](zxcircle.asm) contains two main functions: one for drawing pixels, labeled as `plot`, and another one for drawing circles, labeled `circle`.
+Also, the file includes an execution example placed at the address _53000_, that draws a set of concentric circles growing in size.

 For drawing pixels, two lookup tables are used: `tabpow2`, with powers of 2, and